Our Lady of Fatima Parish Primary School

 "Mercy, peace and love be yours in abundance."
 Jude 1:2

-As part of the Alannah & Madeline Foundation Program, Our Lady of Fatima is a ‘Better Buddies’ school.
-The Buddy Program helps new students to develop relationships across the school community.
+Our Buddy Program helps students to develop relationships across the school community.
 By encouraging students to look out for each other and make social connections, they are made to feel like a valued part of the Our Lady of Fatima community.
-Page 15 Our Lady of Fatima Catholic Primary School Parent Guide: 31 March 2021 The ‘Better Buddies’ program:
+Buddy programs:

-● Is integral to the development of students social and communication skills;
+● are integral to the development of students social and communication skills;

-● Fosters self-esteem and a degree of independence in all students; and
+● foster self-esteem and a degree of independence in all students; and

-● Provides a sense of safety for Prep children and children in the lower year levels who get to know and get to work with the older children.
+● provide a sense of safety for Prep children and children in the lower year levels who get to know and get to work with the older children.

 The Hub